mingyu110/Best-Practice/Serverless/Simple Scheduled Task for S3 using AWS Lambda function and CloudWatch event.md

 - The Reporting Email API will perform the analysis and generate the report.
 Once it is done, it will automatically send the email to managers.

 #### Termilonogy
-- [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)is a compute service that lets you run code without provisioning or managing servers.With Lambda, all you need to do is supply your code in one of the language runtimes that Lambda supports.
+- [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) is a compute service that lets you run code without provisioning or managing servers.With Lambda, all you need to do is supply your code in one of the language runtimes that Lambda supports.
 - [AWS IAM]()